R.B. Turnbull, Jr. MD WOC Nursing Education Program

 Extensive Clinical Exposure

-- Thanks to Cleveland Clinic's large volume of patients - between 40-60 ostomy-fistula and 35-50 pressure ulcer and incontinence patients are in the hospital on any given day - you will be exposed to a wide variety of medical conditions and treatments.
+- Thanks to Cleveland Clinic's large global census of patients you will be exposed to a wide variety of medical conditions and treatments.

-- Working closely with our WOC nurses, you will receive hands-on experience in caring for patients with intestinal and urinary stomas, urinary and fecal incontinence, pressure injury, cutaneous fistula and other selected skin conditions.
+- Working closely with our WOC nurses, you will receive hands-on experience in caring for patients with intestinal and urinary stomas, urinary and fecal incontinence, pressure injuries, cutaneous fistulas and other selected skin conditions.

-Kelly Jaszarowski MSN, RN, CNS, ANP, CWOCN is serving as the interim Program Director with over 30 years’ experience in WOC Nursing and educating healthcare professionals.
-She is a Past President of the WOCN®.
+Kelly Jaszarowski MSN, RN, CNS, ANP, CWOCN is the Program Director with and has over 30 years’ experience in WOC Nursing and educating healthcare professionals.
+She has lectured locally and nationally as well as authored articles, edited books, and participated in nursing organizations.
+She is a Past President of the Mid-East Region of WOCN® and WOCN®.
 Ms. Jaszarowski joined the WOC Nursing Education Program team in 2013 as a Clinical Instructor and previously served as the Assistant Program Director.

-Mike Klements, RN, BSN, CWOCN is a Clinical Instructor who has been precepting WOC students since 2018.
-He currently is a student himself pursuing a Master’s in Nursing Education degree.
-Prior to joining the WOC Nursing education team, Mr. Klements has served in nursing managerial roles and has prior pediatric experience.
+Mike Klements, RN, MSN, CWOCN is a Clinical Instructor.
+He has over 5 years’ experience in WOC nursing and as a WOC educator.
+Prior to joining the WOC Nursing Education Program, Mike has served in nursing managerial roles and has prior pediatric nursing experience.

 The online WOC Nursing Education Program incorporates technology with the WOCN® accredited curriculum in a highly interactive virtual classroom.
 Students acquire the knowledge and skills to provide patients with evidence-based clinical care, psychological support, discharge planning, rehabilitative counseling, and follow-up care.

 The online curriculum includes: